Understanding Search-Based Applications

 Building a Search-Based Application from scratch is both easy and hard

 It is easy, because so many resources are available to us for free from open-source projects.
-Anyone can download and combine multiple libraries to build a great project, much faster than it would have been possible just ten years ago.
+Anyone can download and combine multiple libraries to build a great project.
+It is much faster than it would have been possible just ten years ago.

 It is hard, because the level of quality and intelligence expected by end-users has never been higher.
 Someone who uses Google on a daily basis not only expects perfect search results, but they also want the software to understand their fuzzy intent, make relevant suggestions, and many other things that we take for granted.